Research

 Invasion by non-native species can be categorized into three phases: arrival, establishment, and spread.
 We investigate factors mediating each of these phases by compiling and analyzing large data sets comprising several species and through more targeted investigations of individual, high-impact invaders.

-Global environmental change
+Global Climate change

 Climate is a key determinant of the distribution and abundance of both plants and insects.
-The lab is interested in how environmental variation influences insect seasonality, phenological synchrony between trophic levels, and range dynamics.
+The lab is interested in how environmental variation influences insect seasonality, phenological synchrony between trophic levels, and insect range dynamics.